 Sensible scaling of the problem is likely to reduce the number of iterations required and make the problem less sensitive to perturbations in the data, thus improving the condition of the problem.
 In the absence of better information it is usually sensible to make the Euclidean lengths of each constraint of comparable magnitude.
-See the E04 Chapter Introduction and Gill et al. (1981) for further information and advice.
+See Chapter E04 and Gill et al. (1981) for further information and advice.